Psy: Image

 The stage name "Psy" derives from the word "psycho".
 Explaining his stage name, he told the BBC that it is specifically a reference to being "crazy about music, dancing, performance [...] that kind of psycho".
 He considers "Gangnam Style" to be his greatest achievement.

 In a 2012 interview with The New York Times, Psy cited Freddie Mercury as his biggest musical influence: "My lifetime role model and hero is Freddie Mercury of Queen.
 His songwriting skills, I cannot even approach, but his showmanship, I learned it from videos.
 I'm No. 1 in the UK right now, so if I have any chance to go there, I want to meet Queen and to tell them how much I got inspired by their music."
 He also named American actor Tom Cruise as the celebrity he wants to meet the most, after Cruise helped popularize "Gangnam Style" on Twitter and asked whether Psy would "make a good future co-star".

 Psy is known for his sense of humor during his concerts, often imitating the dance moves of female pop stars such as Park Ji-yoon, Lee Hyo-ri, Lady Gaga, and Beyoncé.
 Although his music is almost entirely K-pop, Beth Hong from The Vancouver Observer noted that he does not fit the standard K-pop idol image of being "incredibly young, good-looking, and able to carry a melodramatic note".
 Lucy Williamson of the BBC recognized Psy as South Korea's "newest and biggest music star" but described him as "unpolished, unpredictable, and he doesn't look like your typical Korean idol".
 Sarah Charlton from Reuters called him a "chubby South Korean pop singer" who found fame and popularity in a "sea of pretty K-pop stars".

 Chelsea Handler jokingly described Psy as "Korea's Ricky Martin, as well as a sex symbol" during his introduction on her show, while Gil Kaufman from MTV described him as one of the "biggest pop sensations in the world".
 In South Korea, some have called him the "Bizarre Singer", while others consider him to be "the antithesis of what is popular in Korean pop music".

 Legacy

+"I think that Psy's music has given the world, and people here in Britain, a glimpse of the dynamism and vibrancy of modern Korea.
+It has shown a nation of colour, creativity and confidence. … I see Psy's success as representing just one small fragment of today's Global Korea."

+— —British politician Hugo Swire on PSY (2012).